opennetworkinglab/ngsdn-tutorial/EXERCISE-5.md

 ...
 ```

-Now ping between `h3` and `h2` should work.
-If ping does NOT work, check section
+Pinging between `h3` and `h2` should work now.
+If ping does NOT work,
-**Appendix B: Troubleshooting** at the end of this exercise.
+check section **Appendix B: Troubleshooting** at the end of this exercise.

 The ONOS log should show messages such as: